 21. See Rejection as an Opportunity

-When I Started Decide Your Legacy in 2012, I had the attitude that rejection was a step in the direction of success.
-This attitude gave me the confidence to take risks, meet new people, and do things where I could fail.
-The willingness to experience rejection, and not take it so personally, helped me succeed.
+I started Decide Your Legacy in 2012, with the attitude that rejection was a step in the direction of success.
+This attitude gave me the courage meet new people and do things where I could get fail.
+The willingness to experience potential rejection helps you succeed.

 22. Maintain Boundaries